SringayKeno/forecasting-home-prices-sacramento-county/README.md

 - 95815 (olive) Old North Sacramento/Cal Expo Neighborhoods (Sacramento City)

  <img width="605" alt="Screenshot (522)" src="https://user-images.githubusercontent.com/102890151/191389603-a147225a-13b2-4a9d-8573-06ca973b6e82.png">

+ Above is the projected housing prices for the 5 zip codes.
+Zip code 95630 (aqua color) which has a higher price point than the other 4 zip codes and clearly separated itself will see the steepest drops in home prices.
+Zip code 95823 will also see a similar decline.
+In olive color, The Old North Sacramento/Cal Expo Neighborhoods (Sacramento City) and Natomas Crossing Neighborhood (Sacramento City) shown in gray, show the least decline with the The Old North Sacramento/Cal Expo Neighborhood almost leveling off.

 [back to top of page](#forecasting-home-prices-in-sacramento-county-ca)